chateight/js/README.md

-# js directory is used as JavaScript repository

-> closure : expands life of the object until it will not be used anymore
+# closure : expands life of the object until it will not be used anymore